 [#] Percentage of respondents who Somewhat Agree, Agree or Strongly Agree with the statement.
-Due to changes to the School Opinion Surveys in 2012, comparisons with results for previous years are not recommended.
+Due to a major redevelopment of the surveys (parent/caregiver and student in 2012; staff in 2013), comparisons with results from previous years are not recommended.

 DW = Data withheld to ensure confidentiality.